 And just when you think there couldn’t possibly be more…

 Still motivated by non-conformity, by spontaneity and by experimentation, Dogfish Head turned the page of our American craft beer story in May of 2019 and started our next chapter by merging with our longtime friends-in-beer – The Boston Beer Company.
 With complementary portfolios and a band of like-minded co-workers, we combined our own superpowers in the beer, spirits and off-centered experience worlds with Boston’s superpowers in building strong, diverse and innovative brands in craft beer and beyond-beer.

 With a never ending thirst for exploring new waters, in 2021 we swam south for our next great adventure - Dogfish Head Miami.
-Located in the Wynwood neighborhood, this off-centered outpost is a place to celebrate all of our favorite things - innovative ales, tasty eats, and immersive art.
+Located in the Wynwood neighborhood, this off-centered outpost was a place to celebrate all of our favorite things - innovative ales, tasty eats, and immersive art.
 Sadly, due to significant rent increases throughout the Miami area, we made the difficult business decision to permanantly close our Dogfish Head Miami doors in Nov.
 2022.